 The management of the business and the implementation of the Company's strategy are subject to a number of risks.
 The key business risks affecting the Company are credit, liquidity and interest rate risk.
 The management of those risks has been detailed in Note 3 of the financial statements.
-Additional information on the overall Group business is also available through the Hellenic Petroleum Holdings S.A.'s website (www.helpe.gr).
+Additional information on the overall Group business is also available through the HELLENiQ ENERGY Holdings S.A. website (www.helleniqenergy.gr).